PythonRSAS/pythonrsas.github.io/_posts/2018-10-01-3-mastering-directories.md

 image: images/posts/photos/IMG-0685.JPG

 ---
 Say we are doing some data analysis.
-And we have the following folder structure:
+And we have the following folder structure: code, data.

-- code
-- lib
-- data

 |  Type of files     | Input folder       | Output folder |
 |:-------------------|:-------------------|:-------------------|
 | code | code| images, analysis|
 | input data | data| images, analysis|

 We want to read data from the data folder, run code from the code folder, and output our analysis results with plots in .png and analysis in .txt files.

-# "\\"  vs "/"
+# "\\"  or "/"
 <!-- When running SAS programs in SAS EG, we never ran into any problem directly pasting the address from Windows directory.
 But for running Python and R programs, we need to deal with this small inconvinience.  -->

 On Windows, paths are written using backslashes (\, the key with "|") as the separator between folder names.